NFL on Prime Video: Thursday Night Football

 In March 2021, Amazon acquired rights to become the exclusive broadcaster of Thursday Night Football initially starting with the 2023 season and running through 2033, paying approximately $1 billion per year to become the first streaming service to exclusively carry a package of NFL games.
 Regular season games on Thursday nights will increase from 12 to 15 per year, and the package will also include one preseason game per year.
 Amazon will now be producing its own football game broadcasts, after previously picking up feeds from other networks.
 The deal also includes pre-game, halftime, and post-game shows, plus in-game highlights and original NFL programming.
 Because Prime Video is a subscription streaming service, the NFL will require Amazon to have its games syndicated on over-the-air television stations in the local markets of the competing teams.
+For example, if a Patriots-Steelers game airs on TNF, it needs to air on one TV station in Pittsburgh, and on one TV station in Boston.
+(The 2023 game between both aforementioned teams aired on WPXI in Pittsburgh, and on WFXT in Boston.)
 A couple months later, it was announced that Prime Video would take over TNF a year earlier than originally announced in 2022, making the deal 11 years.
+The annual NFL Kickoff Game and the annual primetime game on Thanksgiving night (both of which take place on Thursday nights) aren't part of the TNF package, and therefore, air nationally on NBC instead via its Sunday Night Football Package.

+Other regular season games

+On April 29, 2020, as part of Amazon's renewal of its digital rights through the 2022 season, Amazon acquired the exclusive international rights to one late-season game produced by CBS), it would be the first game to only be nationally available on a streaming platform.
+Prime Video, along with Twitch, Verizon, the NFL app, and the two teams' local stations, aired this game on December 26, 2020, featuring the San Francisco 49ers and Arizona Cardinals.
+It averaged 4.8 million viewers.
+The Amazon exclusive game did not return for the 2021 season.

+Beginning with the 2023 season, Prime Video has broadcast an NFL game on Black Friday, the day after Thanksgiving.
+Like with the traditional TNF games, the Black Friday game also needs to air on local television stations in both teams' media markets.
+(The 2023 Black Friday game aired on WNYW in New York City, and on WFOR-TV in Miami.)

+If Christmas Day falls on a Thursday, Prime Video will air its traditional TNF game on Christmas night.
+For example, Christmas Day will take place on a Thursday in 2025, and Prime Video will air its traditional TNF game after the Netflix Christmas doubleheader is finished.
+The Christmas game on Prime Video also needs to be simulcast on local television stations in both teams' media markets.